 - These AGE's irritate cells and may be a factor in the formation of heart disease, cancer, and diabetes.
-Since slow cookers only heat between 200 and 300 degrees, fewer of these compounds form in crockpot cooked meals, so slow-cooked meals are healthier.
+Since slow cookers only heat between 200 and 300 F, fewer of these compounds form in crock pot cooked meals, so slow-cooked meals are healthier.

 - Use whole leaf herbs and spices instead of ground for better flavor.
-Some spices, especially pepper, can become bitter over a long cooking time.
-Add those in the last hour of cooking for best flavor.
+Some spices, especially pepper, can become bitter over the long cooking time.
+Add those in the last hour of cooking for the best flavor.